ABOUT SAJEI

 for a period of five years.
 The Judicial Educators are responsible for the

-The main objects of this Act are to establish a national education and training institution for the judiciary so as to enhance judicial accountability and the
+The main objects of this Act is to establish a national education and training institution for the judiciary so as to enhance judicial accountability and the

 transformation of the judiciary, in order to promote the implementation of the values mentioned in section 1 of the Constitution, and for that purpose to-